chardma3/hardman-photo/TESTING.md

 2. Custom error pages weren't working because of typos.
 I fixed these and added formatting and extra styling.
 I was able to trigger the 404 page by typing an unknown address appnded to the regular heroku url.

-3. When filling in details for payment there was a spinning icon in bottom left corner and the form did not go through.
+3. When filling in details for payment there was a spinning icon in the bottom left corner and the form did not go through.
 Checkout.css was not connected.
-I seem to have deleted the the checkout.css url.
+The checkout.css url was missing.
 Upon adding the block css it worked as expected.

 ## 4. Bugs Unresolved